Your privacy and data

-We collect website usage information on our websites.
-Our analytics are non-invasive and respect your privacy.
-Our analytics do not use any client-side state, such as cookies or localStorage, to collect usage metrics.
-We do not “fingerprint” you via your IP address, User Agent string, or any other data for the purpose of collecting analytics.
-Our analytics do not collect personal information, or track you across sites.
+We use analytics tools to collect website usage information on our websites.
+The tools are provided by a third party provder (Cloudflare).
+The analytics tools are non-invasive and respect your privacy.
+The analytics tools do not use any client-side state, such as cookies or localStorage, to collect usage metrics.
+The analytics tools do not “fingerprint” you via your IP address, User Agent string, or any other data for the purpose of collecting analytics.
+The analytics tools do not collect personal information, or track you across sites.

-- send you information we think might be of interest to you about LGBT+ issues in the Civil Service through our regular email alerts
+- sending you information we think might be of interest to you about LGBT+ issues in the Civil Service through our regular email alerts

-- understand who our members are and what they might be interested in so we can plan our work to be relevant to our membership
+- understanding who uses our services, attends our events and engages with our programmes, so that so we can plan our work to be relevant to our membership

 - improve our website and email alerts

-In all cases, we use this data so that we can provide you with services or information that is relevant to you as an LGBT+ civil servant, ally or other person interested in our work, and inline with our constitution1.
+We will only every use your personal data to provide you with services or information that are relevant to you as an LGBT+ civil servant, ally or other person interested in our work, and inline with our constitution1.

 Where we collect sensitive personal data, like information about your sexual orientation, gender identity, ethnicity or whether you have a disability, this is processed on the same basis2.